 Although Medicaid is generally a program for people of limited assets and income, under New York law, with proper elder law planning, people who have assets and incomes above the level needed to qualify for public assistance can still qualify for Medicaid.
 Elder law lawyers can help you to navigate this complex qualifying system through proper Medicaid planning.

 The cost of long-term care can take away your savings quickly.
 Your plans for retirement and to leave assets to your children can be ruined by long-term illness and the need to live in a nursing home.
 But Medicaid is a program for people of very limited assets and income, and most people are not eligible because their income is too high or they have too many assets.
 One option to meet the eligibility requirements is to simply spend your excess assets.
 However, this could leave you in poverty and will also keep you from leaving anything to your family after your death.

 Medicaid planning is a method of advanced estate planning that can help you become eligible for Medicaid assistance and help save your money, even if your income and assets are too high to otherwise qualify.
 Because of certain rules allowing Medicaid to look at your assets years before you apply, it is important to do Medicaid planning early—at least 5 years before you may need a long-term care facility.
 Even if planning was not done early, an elder law attorney may still be able to help you qualify for Medicaid.

 Medicaid planning tools can help avoid the pitfalls of Medicaid eligibility.
 They include:

-- Purchasing long-term care insurance;
+- Buying long-term care insurance

-- Placing certain assets into an Irrevocable Medicaid Planning Trust.
+- Placing certain assets into an irrevocable Medicaid planning trust

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.